 Micah 6:8 – “He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”1NIV New International Version Translations

-To rephrase this, God is asking each of us to be active and involved in providing justice in our dealings with all others.
+To rephrase this, God is asking each of us to be active and involved in providing justice in our dealings with others.
 While it is OK to expect to be treated justly, God is calling us to set the bar high and show the world what a just and meaningful life looks like.
-Loving justice cannot be done in church alone, but is done in our homes, businesses, and communities.
+Loving justice cannot be done in church alone but is done in our homes, businesses, and communities.
 This type of acting must always be visible for others to see through us.
 Acting changes other people because it is a comparative action.
-We are to follow God’s own actions because God has shown us how to act.
+We are to follow God’s actions because God has shown us how to act.

 John 3:16 – “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”